-Phase Communication Physical Social and sensory environment Information about the vaccine, decision to get vaccinated, and booking process Plain language and easy-to-read translation about when to get vaccinated, how vaccines work, how to get vaccinated, how to understand media about rare vaccination side effects, and the vaccination journey.
-Multiple, accessible formats of information, advertisements, and booking modalities (including information in multiple languages, plain text, pictorial representation, and text-to-speech compatible).
-Provide videos, pictures, site maps, and written easy-to-read documents to guide the vaccination journey, especially if people cannot preview the site ahead of time.
-Accessible booking website (i.e., screen readable, keyboard input, alternative text, no flashing components, etc.).
-Web, phone, text, and primary care physician-based alternatives for booking vaccination and/or information about vaccination.
-Eligibility/burden of proof Information on required documents or processes for vaccination should be available online, if absolutely necessary.
+Information about the vaccine, decision to get vaccinated, and booking process

+- Communication - Plain language and easy-to-read translation about when to get vaccinated, how vaccines work, how to get vaccinated, how to understand media about rare vaccination side effects, and the vaccination journey. - Multiple, accessible formats of information, advertisements, and booking modalities (including information in multiple languages, plain text, pictorial representation, and text-to-speech compatible). - Provide videos, pictures, site maps, and written easy-to-read documents to guide the vaccination journey, especially if people cannot preview the site ahead of time.

+- Physical - Accessible booking website (i.e., screen readable, keyboard input, alternative text, no flashing components, etc.).

+Social and sensory environment

+Web, phone, text, and primary care physician-based alternatives for booking vaccination

+Eligibility/burden of proof

+- Communication - Information on required documents or processes for vaccination should be available online, if absolutely necessary.

+Physical

 Allow for paper or electronic documentation, if absolutely necessary.

+Social and sensory environment

 Service providers do not ask for proof of disability.

-Accessible line, approach, and entrance to vaccination center Clear, large high-contrast signage indicating location of vaccination centre, line start/end, directional traffic, protocols, required questions, etc. International Symbol of Accessibility at accessible entrance.
-Clipboards to allow for written communication, clear masks, and sign language interpreters to communicate with people who are d/Deaf or hard of hearing.
-Accessible entrance (wide doorway, low-force or automatic doors, ramp, no steps, etc.).
-Signage indicating accessibility and how to request accommodations.
-Nearby accessible parking and transportation stops.
-Accessible waiting areas with chairs for those unable to stand in long lines.
-Option to be vaccinated in a car for drive-through sites.
-Provide a number to call/text before arrival to get support, accommodations, or immediate service on arrival (i.e., mask wearing exemption, wheelchair assistance, etc.).
-Have greeters present to assist patients with visual, physical, or cognitive disabilities.
-Ensure public health measures are strictly adhered to or enhance at certain locations for safety of higher-risk individuals.
+Accessible line, approach, and entrance to vaccination center

+- Communication - Clear, large high-contrast signage indicating location of vaccination centre, line start/end, directional traffic, protocols, required questions, etc. - International Symbol of Accessibility at accessible entrance.

+- Clipboards to allow for written communication, clear masks, and sign language interpreters to communicate with people who are d/Deaf or hard of hearing. - Any critical written communication should be available in braille cards or read to individuals who cannot read. - Physical - Accessible entrance (wide doorway, low-force or automatic doors, ramp, no steps, etc.). - Signage indicating accessibility and how to request accommodations. - Nearby accessible parking and transportation stops. - Accessible waiting areas with chairs for those unable to stand in long lines. - Option to be vaccinated in a car for drive-through sites. - Availability of wheelchairs on site to be used if needed, and cleaned between uses. - Adequate spacing and strict public health measures to reduce exposure. - Tactile paving to guide people with visual disabilities. - Space/seat for support person and resting area for support animal with water bowls available. - Accessible washrooms should be available. - Social and sensory environment
-- Any critical written

-communication should

-be available in braille

-cards or read to

-individuals who cannot

-read.

-- Availability of wheelchairs on site to be used if needed, and cleaned between uses.

-- Adequate spacing and strict public health measures to reduce exposure.

-- Tactile paving to guide people with visual disabilities.

-- Space/seat for support person and resting area for support animal with water bowls available.

-- Accessible washrooms should be available.

-- Provide a scent-free environment. - Allow a support person to accompany people into the vaccination site (i.e., sign language interpreter, family member, PSW, etc.). - Allow service/support animals to accompany individual
+- Provide a number to call/text before arrival to get support, accommodations, or immediate service on arrival (i.e., mask wearing exemption, wheelchair assistance, etc.). - Have greeters present to assist patients with visual, physical, or cognitive disabilities. - Ensure public health measures are strictly adhered to or enhance at certain locations for safety of higher-risk individuals. - Provide a scent-free environment. - Allow a support person to accompany people into the vaccination site (i.e., sign language interpreter, family member, PSW, etc.). - Allow service/support animals to accompany individual.